subhambiswalrony/CODEC-Resume-Parser/README.md

 - The spaCy model (`en_core_web_sm`) must be downloaded separately.
 - For production, use connection pooling and a proper WSGI server (gunicorn/uvicorn).
 - Legacy `.doc` files are not supported by python-docx; convert to `.docx` first.

+## 📄 License

+This project is created for educational purposes as part of Codec Technologies' training program.

+## 🙏 Credits

+Developed as part of the AI project at Codec Technologies.
+Developed by Subham Biswal ❤️.